Zhang-lab/ATAC-seq_QC_analysis/Usage.md

 docker stop container_name
 docker rm container_name
 ```
-Now you will have a folder called `data/` which contains several sub-folder of processed file.
+Now you will have a folder called `data/` which contains several sub-folders of processed file.

 That's it!
 Now you are ready to use our pipeline.
 Have fun!